From the Archives

 One of the qualities that makes Death Becomes Her such a triumph is the sheer joy emanating from the stage.
 This, combined with creative confidence and immense skill, lifts the show into the stratosphere — and the pleasures are multitudinous.

-The Kael Report in Conversation with … Adam Feldman, 2 June 2025
+The Kael Report in Conversation with … Adam Feldman, New York, 2 June 2025

 One reason this is such a strong season is that we’re seeing a lot of original work.
 Compared with some recent years, there were fewer adaptations of intellectual property grabs, and fewer jukebox-musicals.